wp-plugins/zedity/readme.txt

 * **Saves Your Time & Money**: finally, you can create your content by yourself with no need to hire developers and so saving money!

->Multiple Layout Responsive Design ([MLRD](http://zedity.com/plugin/wpfeatures)): an advanced and powerful feature to take control directly on how your responsive content looks on different devices!
+>Multiple Layout Responsive Design ([MLRD](http://zedity.com/plugin/wpfeatures)): an advanced and powerful Premium feature to take full control on how your responsive content looks on different devices!

 **Here is video that shows you the original concept that started it all (Zedity version 1.0):**
 [youtube https://www.youtube.com/watch?v=7FyhGvPwMvg&rel=0]

 >WordPress 3.9 COMPATIBILE: Zedity is fully compatible with WP3.9 starting from version 3.1.2.
-Please make sure to upgrade to the latest Zedity version available.
+Please make sure to install the latest Zedity version available.

 **More about Zedity:**